The Science, Benefits & Unfortunate Decline of the Creative Mind

 Better yet, kids didn’t actually have to be artistic at all to reap the benefits.
 It was the process of being creative that was the point.

-Despite how well it serves us, for most of us, creativity sadly declines as the child in us disappears.
+Despite how well it serves us, creativity sadly declines as the child in us disappears.

 Apparently, just mere time on this planet can suck the creativity out of us.